Posts

 Image

-Compare NULL - IS NOT DISTINCT FROM Sometimes you have to compare with NULL in the WHERE clause.
-MS-SQL Server We can achieve it as below: In Snowflake, we can use a similar approach; however, we can use IS NOT DISTINCT FROM as below: For more details, refer to the IS_NOT_DISTINCT_FROM section.
-Yogesh Shinde LinkedInProfile <<< Back Next >>>
+Date and Time - INTERVAL Often, you need to add a duration/interval to an existing date.
+MS-SQL Server We can achieve it as follows: In Snowflake , we can use a similar approach as above; however, we can make use of the new data type INTERVAL as follows: For more details, refer to the INTERVAL section.
+Yogesh Shinde LinkedInProfile <<< Back Next >>> Snowflake Vs MS-SQL - Series

 Image